djacobow/spinkler/HARDWARE.md

 re-use that one.
 If you don't have one, you can get a generic 1A 24 Vac plug pack on Digikey or Mouser.

+!!!
+DO NOT ATTACH THIS BOARD TO 120V MAINS POWER !!!

-If your plug-pack has a connector on the end, cut it off and separate the wires.
-Twise the ends, and put them into `AC_IN_1` and `AC_IN_0` terminal at teh bottom of the left screw terminal block.
+If your plug pack has a connector of any kind on the end, cut it off and separate the wires.
+Twise the ends, and put them into `AC_IN_1` and `AC_IN_0` terminal at the bottom of the left screw terminal block.

+Make sure there is a fuse in the fuse holder.
+A 2A ATO "auto" fuse is appropriate.

-### Srprinklers
+### Sprinklers

 Each sprinkler valve will have two wires.
-One wire goes into a scew terminal for a zone, on the board marked "Z1", "Z2", etc.
-The other wires are "common" and can all go together into the "common" terminal at the bottom of the scew terminal block.
-For convenient, two holes for common on each side of the board are provided, though they are all the same electrically.
+One wire goes into a scew terminal for a zone, on the board marked "Z1", "Z2", etc.  The other wires are "common" and can all go together into a "common" terminal at the bottom of the scew terminal block.
+For convenience, two holes commons on each side of the boaard are provided.
+They are all electrically connected.

-with the pins facing towards the back of the board.
-This is not generally how most people put header pins on a Pi, and it is not the way a pre-soldered Pi will come.

-So, if you want to use this board, you have
-The Pi Zero attached via a 2x20 header.
-I put the socket on the SPinkler board and solder header pins to the *back* of a RPi Zero.
-You could do it the other way around, I suppose.

-Like almost all sprinklers, a 24VAC transformer provides power.
-5V comes from the venerable MC34061 switching regulator, which feeds The Pi Zero by means of the GPIO socket.

-A simple driver for a 20x4 LCD display allows HD44780 commands over the serial line.

-That and some connectors and a fuse are pretty much all she wrote.
-I decided to use automotive ATO style fuse bcause I prefer them over bus types.
-They're easier to pull and read.

 ## Case